r-spatial/RSAGA/cran-comments.md

 Reverse dependency to plotKML checked.

 ## Note
+We get on some Linux distributions on CRAN check:
+"Namespace in Imports field not imported from: ‘sf’ All declared Imports should be used."
+We cannot reproduce this note locally or on r-hub

 We got an email from cran about the note:
 Possibly mis-spelled words in DESCRIPTION: gis (23:19)